 What is Be My Eyes?

-Be My Eyes is a non-profit app out that allows sighted people to "lend their eyes" to those with visual impairments through video chat.
+Be My Eyes is a free app out that allows sighted people to "lend their eyes" to those with visual impairments through video chat.

 This is how it works.
 Through the Be My Eyes app, blind or visually impaired individuals can request assistance from a random sighted volunteer who will be notified on their phone.